belanello/tidy_data/CodeBook.md

 ---

 Originally, there are 561 features but reduced to 81 features with only mean and standard deviation values.
 In the final dataset "tidy_data_2.csv", observations are grouped by 6 different activities and then 30 identifiers of the subjects.
-The values of each row are the average for each id in a specific activity.
+The values of each row are the averages for each id in a specific activity.

-[The feature information]
+[The feature information] *_from the original codebook_

 The features come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.